bassmanitram/actions-for-nautilus/configurator/help.md

   * see the actions already added to the main context menu,
   * add new actions to that menu
   * select an existing action in order to edit its characteristics
-  * remove all actions from the main menu (which removes all actions from the entire configuration)
+  * remove all actions from the main menu (which, at the top level, removes all actions from the entire configuration)

   It also allows you to set the ordering options for the main menu actions, and to set the debug output option if you need to resolve problems with your configuration (not yet fully implemented).

-* The right column shows the details and characteristics of the currently selected main menu item in the left-most column
+* The right column shows the details and characteristics of the currently selected main menu action from the left-most column.

   ![Action details panel](images/action-details.png)